matextrem/stonks-api/README.md

 # Stonks API

 Stonks API is a serverless API developed to fetch stock data from multiple providers using Cheerio, with the initial implementation focusing on [Finvinz](https://finviz.com/).
-Hosted on Vercel, this API aims to extend support to various financial data providers, making it a versatile tool for accessing stock market data.
+Hosted on AWS using serverless, this API aims to extend support to various financial data providers, making it a versatile tool for accessing stock market data.

 ## Features